WiserZhou/MTID/README.md

 提取码：xkth
 ```

 open this folder and put these files at crosstask_release/ and overwrite the previous files.
+Now we just need this.

 #### COIN